Represents: 1st Ward

-On October 1, 2018, I was appointed by a unanimous vote of the sitting Councilmembers to fill the at-large position left vacant upon Roxanne Murphy's resignation.
-Her term will expire at the end of 2019.
-At that time, I will seek election by Bellingham voters to serve a full 2-year term as the at-large representative.
+On October 1, 2018, I was appointed by a unanimous vote of the sitting Council Members to fill the at-large position left vacant when Roxanne Murphy resigned.
+On November 5, 2019, I was elected to serve as the Ward 1 Representative.

 Education & Employment

 I obtained a Bachelor of Arts degree in International Studies and Spanish Language from Meredith College in Raleigh, North Carolina and a Juris Doctor degree from the University of North Carolina at Chapel Hill School of Law.
 As an active member of the Washington State Bar Association (WSBA) in good standing, my practice focuses solely on U.S. immigration and citizenship law.
 I have been a solo practitioner and Bellingham small business owner since 2007.

 My husband and I relocated to Bellingham, WA from Chapel Hill, NC in May of 2005.
 We rented homes in Sudden Valley and the Sunnyland neighborhood before we purchased our first home in December of 2014.
 We currently live in the Columbia neighborhood with our two children - a 6th grader at Whatcom Middle School and a 9th grader at Bellingham High School.

 I feel fortunate to be able to live and work in Bellingham.
 My family enjoys exploring this corner of the Pacific Northwest - from the slopes of Mt.
 Baker to the islands across the Bay.
 We are proud to call Bellingham home!